A Band for Every Musician: Marching, Concert, Jazz, Drumline, Colorguard.

-Jazz Band: This by-audition band typically starts after marching season and continues throughout the school year.
-It performs in the fall and spring and at various concerts as requested.
+Jazz Band, World Ensemble, and WGI: These by-audition group typically starts after marching season and continues throughout the school year.
+They performs in the fall and spring and at various concerts as requested.

 Pep Band: Participation in this group is voluntary and typically plays at home basketball games.

 Concert/Symphonic Band: This is the same group as the marching band, and they play two to three times a year for a Winter and Spring concert and at the yearly CMEA large group festival in March.